tree-sitter/py-tree-sitter/README.md

 assert cursor.node.type == "function_definition"
 ```

+See [examples/walk_tree.py] for a complete example of iterating over every node in a tree.

 ### Editing

 When a source file is edited, you can edit the syntax tree to keep it in sync with